UNIVERSAL FUND MEMBERFounders. Designers. Lovers of advancing Edu, Tech and Med

 United States • ben.and.cat

 Catherine joined Watsi on June 18th, 2015.
-Five years ago, Catherine became the 1292nd member to automatically support a new Watsi patient every month.
-Since then, 4,716 more people have become monthly donors!
-Catherine's most recent donation traveled 8,500 miles to support Jayden, an 11-month-old from Kenya, to fund surgery for his cryptorchidism.
+Eight years ago, Catherine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Catherine's most recent donation traveled 8,800 miles to support Ly, a 48-year-old rice farmer from Cambodia, to fund a mastoidectomy.